shanep/os-p5-starter/README.md

 You will need to implement a bash script named **stress.sh** that runs your program with different numbers of producers, consumers, items, and sizes to make sure you don't have any **race conditions** or deadlocks in your code.
-You can use the very simple example below as a starting point.
+You can use the very simple example below as a starting point you script will need to be more robust that what is shown below.

 ```bash
 $ while true